passagemath/passagemath/README.md

 - [sage-numerical-interactive-mip](https://github.com/passagemath/sage-numerical-interactive-mip) is an example of a pure Python package that [declares dependencies](https://github.com/passagemath/sage-numerical-interactive-mip/blob/master/pyproject.toml) on four distributions: passagemath-polyhedra, passagemath-plot, passagemath-repl, and passagemath-flint.
 - [kerrgeodesic_gw](https://github.com/BlackHolePerturbationToolkit/kerrgeodesic_gw) is an example of a pure Python package that [declares optional dependencies ("extras-require")](https://github.com/BlackHolePerturbationToolkit/kerrgeodesic_gw/blob/master/setup.py#L49) on three distributions: passagemath-symbolics, passagemath-plot, and passagemath-repl.

+- See https://github.com/passagemath/passagemath/issues/248 for many more examples how to change a user package to make it ready for passagemath and the Python ecosystem.

-Here is an overview of the available distribution packages.
+Here is an overview of the distribution packages of passagemath.

 ### Distributions named after a basic mathematical structure